nori-parelius/noriparelius/content/post/my-reasons-for-blogging.md

 ## 2. Learning by explaining {#2-dot-learning-by-explaining}

-Related to the previous point, explaining things, whether in writting or by talking through them, is one of the best ways to make sure that you understand things.
-Trying to put your knowledge into a digestable format that can be understood by others is one of the best ways to see where the gaps are, and it creates an incentive to fill them.
+Related to the previous point, explaining things, whether in writing or by talking through them, is one of the best ways to make sure that you understand things.
+Trying to put your knowledge into a digestible format that can be understood by others is one of the best ways to see where the gaps are, and it creates an incentive to fill them.

 Richard Feynman was a big proponent of learning by trying to explain things to others It helped him finding out where he lacked knowledge, then he looked up what was missing, learned more and then did it all again.
 And again, and again.
 The Feynman technique (that is really what it is called) is just one of many within the "learning by teaching" framework.
 Even explaining things to an inanimate object improves learning, hence the existence of the "plastic platypus learning" technique (yes, that is its real name).
 (Now I kind of want a plastic platypus.)